common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/gl.md

 <!-- If you received any funding, you can include the acknowledgement here -->
 This dataset was compiled by *Instituto da Lingua Galega* (Galician Language Institute) as part of *Proxecto Nós*.
 The work was funded by *Ministerio para la Transformación Digital y de la Función Pública*, with support from the European Union through *NextGenerationEU*, under the [ILENIA Project](https://proyectoilenia.es/) (reference 2022/TL22/00215336).

-Additional funding was provided by *Xunta de Galicia^* through the programme *Axudas de consolidación e estruturación de unidades de investigación competitivas* to the research group *Filoloxía e Lingüística Galega* (ED431C 2025/13), as well as by *Ministerio de Cultura*.
+Additional funding was provided by *Xunta de Galicia* through the programme *Axudas de consolidación e estruturación de unidades de investigación competitivas* to the research group *Filoloxía e Lingüística Galega* (ED431C 2025/13), as well as by *Ministerio de Cultura*.
 ## Licence
 This dataset is released under the [Creative Commons Zero (CC-0)](https://creativecommons.org/public-domain/cc0/) licence.
 By downloading this data you agree to not determine the identity of speakers in the dataset.